 Creating the concept map diagram

 FIB-DM has a Legal Entity Identifier, an exact match for the LEI in the sample.
-Reference(REF) is the ultimate supertypeof Legal Entity Identifier.
+Designation (D) is the ultimate supertype of Legal Entity Identifier.

 Likewise, we have an Entity named Country in FIB-DM.
 The country is a specialization of the fundamental concept of Region/Location(LOC).